Dealing With Binge Eating Disorder With No Support From Friends Or Family

-Next up is helplines or charities.
+Next up are helplines or charities.

 I don’t know where in the world you are, but a lot of countries will have some kind of support or helpline or charity available for eating disorders.
-And maybe even specifically for binge-eating.
+And maybe even specifically for binge eating.

 Some will be able to put you in touch with a qualified professional.
 Some will be able to offer you a sympathetic ear to listen.

 I can’t comment on what specific help is available in other countries, but I know in the UK we’ve got Overeaters Anonymous.